Read this story in Arabic on CNNArabic.com

-Israeli Prime Minister Benjamin Netanyahu said in a statement Sunday that "Israel appreciates the democratic process in Egypt and respects the results of the presidential elections.
-Israel looks forward to continuing cooperation with the Egyptian government on the basis of the peace treaty between the two countries, which is a joint interest of both peoples and contributes to regional stability."
+Israeli Prime Minister Benjamin Netanyahu, in a statement Sunday, said, “Israel appreciates the democratic process in Egypt and respects the results of the presidential elections.
+Israel looks forward to continuing cooperation with the Egyptian government on the basis of the peace treaty between the two countries, which is a joint interest of both peoples and contributes to regional stability.”

-Meanwhile, prominent Palestinian legislator Hanan Ashrawi said Palestinians "look for future cooperation with Egypt and its supportive position for the Palestinian cause.”
+Meanwhile a prominent Palestinian legislator, Hanan Ashrawi, said Palestinians “look for future corporation with Egypt and its supportive position for the Palestinian cause.”
 She added that “the democratic process in Egypt should be propelled” by a movement to help it regain “its leadership in the Arab world and region.”

 U.S. President Barack Obama called Morsi to congratulate him and pledge to “support Egypt’s transition to democracy and stand by the Egyptian people as they fulfill the promise of the revolution.”